English as an Additional Language (EAL)

-From the offset, POWIIS aims to foster an environment that encourages and nurtures students who are new to the English language or require English enrichment.
+From the outset, POWIIS aims to foster an environment that encourages and nurtures students who are new to the English language or require English enrichment.

-The additional support is a an excellent provision lead by a team of qualified, caring and committed EAL Teachers and their aim is to develop the language potential of each student through an innovative and meaningful approach to language learning.
+The additional support is an excellent provision lead by a team of qualified, caring and committed EAL teachers and their aim is to develop the language potential of each student through an innovative and meaningful approach to language learning.

 Classes are small and one to one lessons are arranged for individual support.
 Once the students grasp the fundamentals of English, they can transfer to a full complement of subject classes.